 1. Low in nutrients

-Animal crackers may seem like a healthy option due to labels such as ‘low fat,’ ‘zero trans fat,’ and ‘zero cholesterol’ on the packaging.
+Animal crackers seem like a healthy option due to labels such as ‘low fat,’ ‘zero trans fat,’ and ‘zero cholesterol’ on the packaging.

-2. Made from processed wheat flour
+2. Made from processed flour

-Enriched wheat flour is processed wheat flour made solely from the endosperm of the wheat kernel.
+Enriched flour is processed wheat flour made solely from the endosperm of the wheat kernel.
 As a result, it is primarily composed of carbohydrates.

 If consumed in excess, this type of wheat flour can result in weight gain, inflammation, insulin resistance, and other health problems.